A complete guide to 1RM testing & strength estimation

 Technical failure is the point when technique crosses outside an acceptable threshold versus complete failure or volitional failure where even with a technique adjustment the lifter still fails.

-Different coaches will have different tolerances for technique slip, but regardless this creates more questions around the relevance of your 1RM as a pillar of programming decisions.
+While training to failure is not in itself something to be entirely avoided, different coaches will have different tolerances for technique slip.
+Regardless this creates more questions around the relevance of your 1RM as a pillar of programming decisions.
 Does a 1RM performed on testing day with atypical technique and an atypical environment (high arousal, longer rest etc) honestly reflect an athlete’s day to day strength levels? or just their ability to cheat when pushed?

 1RM fluctuates with readiness